jfalxa/wchooks/README.md

 [→ See the example (method)](/examples/method.js)

-Bind a list of properties to the current element.
+Specify a list of default values for the element's properties and return their current actual value.

 The properties are initialized with the given default value.
 Then, any time they'll be modified, it will trigger an update.